-Heritage Alumni Aleta Fouks recently completed the Fundamentals of Interior Design Program at Heritage and launched her design business, Aleta Interiors!
-We interviewed her to learn more about the journey that led her to Heritage and her new career as an Interior Designer.
+Heritage Alumni, Aleta Fouks, completed Heritage’s Fundamentals of Interior Design Program and launched her design business, Aleta Interiors!
+Soon after, she took over Nest Showroom in Portland as the visionary, entrepreneur, and principal designer.
+Aleta rebranded Nest Showroom to Nest Collective!
+We interviewed her to learn more about the journey that led her to Heritage and her new career as an Interior Designer and design showroom owner and leader.

 1. Tell us about your background

 I was born in Chicago, IL, in 1969.
-I grew up with a family full of artists so design was all around me at a very early age.
+I grew up with a family full of artists, so design was all around me at a very early age.
 My father is an architect, so our weekends were filled with gazing into the sky at buildings, visiting The Art Institute of Chicago and The Museum of Science and Industry.
-My father also made most of his own clothing; leather Maxi coats lined with silk, velvet bell bottoms, and bright paisley colored button down shirts which I inherited and wore in high school.
-I grew up loving fashion and anything to do with the 60’s.
+My father also made most of his clothing; leather Maxi coats lined with silk, velvet bell bottoms, and bright paisley-colored button-down shirts, which I inherited and wore in high school.
+I grew up loving fashion and anything to do with the ’60s.

 My mother’s father had a huge influence in my life growing up as well.
 He was a performer and tumbler in the Ringling Bros. & Barnum & Bailey Circus, which inspired me to enroll in gymnastics.
 I truly believe it was gymnastics that made me very aware of space and how one moves within that space.